Yet-Another-Data-Aggregator/yada-logger/README.md

 Logger server on self-hosted access point is at http://192.168.88.1

-Server will be available around 30 seconds after the Pi is connected to power.
+Access point will be available around 60 seconds after the Pi is connected to power.

 ### Configure Startup Scripts
 * Run ```sudo crontab -e``` using nano.